 The recommendation of the Governance Committee requires Board endorsement in relation to the total aggregate Director remuneration.
-In the event that there is an increase from the prior year's total aggregate Director remuneration, approval is required by the members at the Annual General Meeting.
+In the event that there is an increase from the amount previously approved by members for the total aggregate Director remuneration, approval is required by the members at the Annual General Meeting.